mlibrary/platform-engineering-team/use_adr_for_recording_decisions.md

 decisions will affect multiple projects, it makes more sense for them to be collected in their own repository than split up among projects.

+`git` is a particularly good tool for maintaining ADRs because of the pull-request workflow, the file history, and the ability for multiple people to work on the project simultaneously.

 ### Information about ADRs

 * Michael Nygard's ["Documententing Architectual